Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-05-30-QuatHDAngleCayley.md

 By taking the derivative we can examine localized density which gives a much better picture of how samples are distributed across the full range.
 Like the second figure the shape of the plots do not change much when adding a cap to maximum implied angle.

 <div id="fig3" style="width:100%"></div>

+The density plots show representation behaves locally (in the neighboorhood) of a given angle.
+For quantization if we linearly quantize the magnitude of the bivector these show the distribution of samples.

+Since $\log$ perfectly linearizes the angle we have a nice constant value of one and any samples are equidistributed across the range.
+The untransformed "standard" representation has a high density around zero and drops to zero at $\alpha = \pi$

 <br>